ParadoxalCorp/FelixBot/README.md

 > Nice !
 But what if i want a user to be able to use all moderation commands but not the `clear` command for example?

-We said before that `false` prevail on `true`, so if we follow the precedent example, we can do this:
+We said before that commands prevail on categories, so if we follow the precedent example, we can do this:

 `f!setpermission clear false -user [user_resolvable(s)]`